Feastio

 Sonoma Barracks

-Across 1st Street is another historic site, the Presidio of Sonoma or Sonoma Barracks.
-This two-story adobe building was used to house Mexican soldiers under General Vallejo's command.
+Across 1st Street is another historic site, the Presidio of Sonoma, or Sonoma Barracks.
+This two-story adobe building housed Mexican soldiers under General Vallejo's command.

-One of the rooms recreates what a typical dorm room in the barracks would've looked like in the 1840s.
+One of the rooms recreates what a typical dorm room in the barracks would have looked like in the 1840s.
 The gift shop is also here.
-The Toscano Hotel is adjacent to the Barracks and is another of the six historic buildings in the state park.
+The Toscano Hotel, adjacent to the Barracks, is another of the six historic buildings in the state park.

 General Vallejo's House